I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicegetiotarget.md

  To do so, call the <a href="..\wdfiotarget\nf-wdfiotarget-wdf_io_target_open_params_init_open_by_file.md">WDF_IO_TARGET_OPEN_PARAMS_INIT_OPEN_BY_FILE</a> function before calling <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetopen.md">WdfIoTargetOpen</a>.

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example obtains a handle to a specified device's local I/O target.</p>

 ## Requirements
 | &nbsp; | &nbsp; |